-CS 0445 - DATA STRUCTURES
+CS 0445 - ALGORITHMS AND DATA STRUCTURES 1

-This course emphasizes the study of the basic data structures of computer science (stacks, queues, trees, lists) and their implementations using the java language included in this study are programming techniques which use recursion, reference variables, and dynamic memory allocation.
+This course emphasizes the study of the basic data structures of computer science (stacks, queues, trees, lists) and their implementations using the java language.
+Included in this study are programming techniques that use recursion, reference variables, and dynamic memory allocation.
 Students in this course are also introduced to various searching and sorting methods and also expected to develop an intuitive understanding of the complexity of these algorithms.

-Course Requirements: PREQ: CS 0401 or COE 0401 or 0422 or CIST 0150 (MIN GRADE 'C' or Transfer)
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: CS 0401 or COE 0401 or 0422 or CIST 0150 (MIN GRADE 'C' or Transfer)